epw/consensus/consensus.md

 \Begin{Player}

 If you see a section that looks like this, we are talking to you in your role as a player of one of the game's Mages.
-The Narrator sections will also be important, but you can skip the MC section and chapter if you want.
+The Narrator sections will also be important, but you can skip the MC sections and chapter if you want.

 \End{Player}